mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

  - review WiredIntSupplierMaker logic - so far it only is used for "main" so make sure the other cases will work (e.g. when hooking an env generator in)

- - Use FreqTable.getFreq(int midiNum) to set the note frequency.

- - remove the sleep(1000) from the main loop and review the need for any synchronization with the MIDI message Thread.

- - PhaseClocks never get removed.

  -----------
  - EnvGen needs to be hooked to a "multiply" component (like a VCA)